 The road offers gorgeous views of Lochs Kishorn and Carron at the start before turning 90° west where it winds its way between mountains that loom overhead on either side.

-This is the most dramatic part of the route and you’ll no doubt want to stop to take photos, so thankfully the road has been widened slightly for those drivers that are looking at the views to the sides instead of the road ahead.
+This is the most dramatic part of the route and it’s extremely photogenic, so thankfully the road has been widened slightly for those drivers that are looking at the views to the sides instead of the road ahead.

 What surprised me when I drove the Bealach na Ba were the number of passing places which have obviously been installed to cope with large numbers of visiting tourists.